 Gin can be described as tasting fruity and spicy, hot and sharp, or as piercing and jumpy—and all of these phrases reflect the quality of the base alcohol used to make the gin (as well as the types of botanicals included in the distilling process).

 The staple botanical is the juniper berry, which is actually a tiny blue cone with compressed thick scales, and in parts of the world is used as a spice condiment.

 The juniper berry must always be present in gin.
 However, the individual characteristics that make up each type and flavor of gin are driven by the taste of the distiller and their flair for creativity and experiment.

-How would I describe the taste of gin?
+How I would describe the taste of gin

 Classic gins, which refer to the plainer gins that rely solely on the juniper berry, are the ones that will attract terms such as piney and piercing, refreshing and lemony.

 Contemporary gins are characterized by the addition of other botanicals besides juniper.
 For example, the lavender gin has been described as cleansing, or like potpourri or perfume and even divine, which really means that there are no words for it (yet)!

 To another drinker, lavender gin will taste like soap!
 But that same opinion will change if the gin is served differently.
 For example, the presence of ice and further botanicals—a thin slice of lemon—will transform the experience.
 Such is gin!